dotnet/extensions/src/Libraries/Microsoft.Extensions.EnumStrings/README.md

 Both calls will return the same string, but the second one will be more efficient.

-### Using the generated with an enum from a different assembly
+### Using the generator with an enum from a different assembly

 You can also use this feature to generate efficient `ToInvariantString` extension methods on enums that are not part of your code.
 You can do this by applying the `EnumStrings` attribute at the assembly level, and passing in the type of the enum you want to generate the extension method for.
 For example: